Zylesto/made-template/README.md

 - How Are Temperature Changes Correlated with Food Price Inflation?
 - An Analysis of the Correlation Between Temperature Change and Food Price Inflation in Individual Countries

 I warmly invite you to explore the results and insights of my project [here](https://github.com/Zylesto/made-template/blob/main/project/report.ipynb).
+You can find the presentation [here](https://github.com/Zylesto/made-template/blob/main/project/presentation-video.mp4) and the corresponding slides [here](https://github.com/Zylesto/made-template/blob/main/project/slides.pdf).

 ### Exporting a Jupyter Notebook
 Jupyter Notebooks can be exported using `nbconvert` (`pip install nbconvert`).
 For example, to export the example notebook to html: `jupyter nbconvert --to html examples/final-report-example.ipynb --embed-images --output final-report.html`